KastnerRG/Read_the_docs/docs/project_aie.rst

 5. Extend the basic passthrough example provided, such that the data passes through two compute tiles instead of one.
 Measure the performance and compare it with the single compute tile design.

-6. Given the basic single tile matrix multiplication example, combine it with two tile passthrough to create a cascading matrix multiplication design that uses two compute tiles.
-Randomize input matrices `X`, `W1` and `W2` of sizes `64x64x64` and type `int8` in the main function.
-Pass matrix `X` to the first compute tile that multiplies it with `W1` to produce an intermediate matrix `Y1`.
-Pass matrix `Y1` to the second compute tile that multiplies it with `W2` to produce the output matrix `Y2`.
+6. Given the basic single tile matrix multiplication example, we can combine it with two tile passthrough to create a cascading matrix multiplication design that uses two compute tiles.
+Fill the blanks in `chained_matmul.py` and get it working.
 Measure the performance and compare it with the single tile matrix multiplication design.
 Change the intrinsic sizes from `2,8,8` to `4,8,4` and describe your observations.

 5) Optional Project: Optimizing Whole Array Matrix Multiplication for Small N